-We created five convolution models to use as the backbones for the encoder models and 21 encoder models to study how the hyperparameters of the encoder layer affect the performance.
+We created 5 convolution models to use as the backbones for the encoder models and 21 encoder models to study how the hyperparameters of the encoder layer affect the performance.
 Since each architecture was implemented as a regression model, a probability of 0.5 was set as the threshold for classifying an image as a lens or not.
 Thus, input images with a prediction value less than 0.5 were classified as non-lensed images labelled zero and vice versa.
 Table \ref{table:1} describes the architecture and total accuracy, AUROC, TPR$_0$, and TPR$_{10}$ of all created models.

-Among the created encoder models, the highest accuracy was achieved by Lens Detector 15 and the highest AUROC, TPR$_0$, and TPR$_{10}$ were achieved by models Lens Detector 21, Lens Detector 16, and Lens Detector 9, respectively.
-From the presented models here, we would like to highlight the model Lens Detector 15 as the best model since it performs well in all categories and has the highest classification accuracy.
-The receiver operator characteristic (ROC) curve of the Lens Detector 15 is shown in Fig. \ref{fig:ROC}.
-Similarly, the models' Lens Detector 13, Lens Detector 18 and Lens Detector 20 can also be considered as well performing classifiers.
+Among the created encoder models the highest accuracy was achieved by Lens Detector 15 and the highest AUROC, TPR$_0$, and TPR$_{10}$ were achieved by Lens Detector 21, Lens Detector 16, and Lens Detector 9, respectively.
+From the presented models here, we would like to highlight Lens Detector 15 as the best model since it performs well in all categories and has the highest classification accuracy.
+The receiver operator characteristic (ROC) curve of Lens Detector 15 is shown in Fig. \ref{fig:ROC}.
+Similarly, Lens Detector 13, Lens Detector 18, and Lens Detector 20 can also be considered highly performing classifiers.
 All of these models scored an AUROC equivalent to the second-best model that participated in the challenge and a better TPR$_0$ and TPR$_{10}$ compared to all other models that participated in the challenge.
-The ROC curves of all the encoder models are presented in Fig. \ref{fig:my_label} in appendix A.
+The ROC curves of all the encoder models are presented in Fig. \ref{fig:my_label} in Appendix A.

-Even though we have chosen 0.5 as the threshold for identifying a candidate as a strong lens, in reality, such a threshold can not be practical since the number of lenses to visually inspect after the run of the network could be unrealistically high.
-In order to validate the performance of the Lens detector 15, we have plotted the confusion matrix of the Lens Detector with varying thresholds, and we presented it in Fig. \ref{fig:CM15}.
+Even though we chose 0.5 as the threshold for identifying a candidate as a strong lens, in reality such a threshold is not practical since the number of lenses to visually inspect after the run of the network could be unrealistically high.
+In order to validate the performance of Lens Detector 15, we plotted the confusion matrix of the lens detector with varying thresholds (see Fig. \ref{fig:CM15}).
 For the ground-based data, we were able to mine out more than 80\% of the true lenses with a threshold as high as 0.999.